SteveZMTstudios/Phigros-history/README_en-us.md

 If the content on [this page](./ver_data/VersionList_3.x) is not the latest version available, please contact me by clicking the Check for Updates button above 🥳THANKS!

 > [!CAUTION]
-> This project will be discontinued soon, with updates expected to stop after 2025-04-02 and downloads expected to stop after **2026-02-19**.
+> This project urgently needs your support to continue.
+Without support, it will stop updating after 2025-04-02 and will not be available for download after **2026-02-19**.
 >
-> As all upstream storage services begin to charge higher fees, the cost and expense of storing the project is beyond our means.
-We will phase out updates and downloads over the next few months.
+> As all upstream storage has started to charge higher fees, the cost and expenses of storing the project are beyond our ability to bear.
+We will gradually stop updating and downloading services in the next few months.
 >
+> (If we can receive about 80 yuan of donations, we can support this project for about 1 year.)
+>
-> If you would like to support us in continuing to provide a free service, please consider making a donation.
+> If you want to support us to continue to provide free services, please consider donating.
 Thank you for your support!
 >
-> (If we can receive around $10 in donations, we can continue to maintain this project for 1 year)
+> We will create a thank you list for supporting users.
 >
 > [🎉Donate via Afdian🎉](https://afdian.com/a/stevezmtstudios) or [Buy me a coffee](https://www.buymeacoffee.com/stevezmtstudios)